minamorl/trishula/README.md

 # }
 ```

+You can see calcurator example in ["example" directory](https://github.com/minamorl/trishula/blob/master/example/calcurator.py).

 ## Description

 Grammers can be defined by **Value** and **Regexp** primitive and operators.
 Below we describe operators.